Update Your Lighting for a Brighter Kitchen

 Track lighting comes in different systems.

-There are three different “standard” systems that trace their roots to the first manufacturers of track lighting—Halo, Juno and Lightolier.
+Three different “standard” systems trace their roots to the first manufacturers of track lighting—Halo, Juno, and Lightolier.
 Each system uses a different track and requires light fixtures designed to fit into that specific track.
 Fortunately, it is quite easy to identify which fixtures fit which tracks.
 Tracks and fixtures are labeled as H, J or L. Any other “standard” systems may be difficult to find replacement fixtures for in the future.

 Before you settle on which track type you want to use, look at the available fixtures.
 If you like the fixtures in one style, you have to match the track type to that manufacturer.